xtgg4310/AquaScan/README.md

 ### Hardware dependencies

-Computing platform: A server with CPU and GPU.
+Computing platform: A server with a CPU and GPU.
 Our code is tested on a computer with a 7950x3D CPU, 4090 24GB GPU, and 64GB RAM.

 Sensor Node:
 * Control Unit: Raspberry Pi 4B model 8GB RAM
 * Ping360 Scanning Sonar: https://bluerobotics.com/store/sonars/imaging-sonars/ping360-sonar-r1-rp/

 Sonar scanning principle:
 Sonar detects human motion by receiving the reflections from the human body.
-Considering that a human stands in front of the sonar, human's limbs and body show the main reflections.
-Due to the inevitable motion, the real sonar echoes will generate larger cluster than humans.
+Considering that a human stands in front of the sonar, the human's limbs and body show the main reflections.
+Due to the inevitable motion, the real sonar echoes will generate a larger cluster than humans.
 A single sonar image is a 2D BEV image

 ### Software dependencies